-At the University of Washington, diversity is integral to excellence.
-We value and honor diverse experiences and perspectives, strive to create welcoming and respectful learning environments, and promote access, opportunity and justice for all.
+"At the University of Washington, diversity is integral to excellence.
+We value and honor diverse experiences and perspectives, strive to create welcoming and respectful learning environments, and promote access, opportunity and justice for all."

-Additionally, the Department of Applied Mathematics is now a Graduate Program Group within the Math Alliance.
+- We are a Graduate Program Group within the Math Alliance.
 Since 2001, the NSF-supported Math Alliance has worked to create a community of mentors and students to provide students from underrepresented groups the opportunity to work towards applying to graduate programs with the help of a mentor.
 The Department is the first Graduate Program Group in the state, and houses 7 mentors thus far.

 - Climate orientation: guide incoming and returning students and postdocs about the department’s expectations around interpersonal behavior

 - The committee facilitates a mentorship program, Women in Applied Mathematics Mentorship (WAMM)